PSA Certified

 Platform Security Architecture (PSA) Certified is a security certification scheme for Internet of Things (IoT) hardware, software and devices.
 It was created by Arm Holdings, Brightsight, CAICT, Prove & Run, Riscure, TrustCB and UL as part of a global partnership.

 Arm Holdings first brought forward the PSA specifications in 2017 to outline common standards for IoT security with PSA Certified assurance scheme launching two years later in 2019.

+Governance of PSA Certified was transferred from Arm and other founding partners to GlobalPlatform in September 2025.

 History

 In 2017, Arm Holdings created Platform Security Architecture (PSA), a standard for IoT security.
 The standard builds trust between Internet of Things services and devices.
 It was built to include an array of specifications such as threat models, security analyses, hardware and firmware architecture specifications, and an open-source firmware reference implementation.
 It aimed to become an industry-wide security component, with built-in security functions for both software and device manufacturers.

 PSA has since evolved to become PSA Certified, a four-stage framework which can be used by IoT designers for security practices.
 The framework included different levels of trust, with each level contains a different level of assessment, with progressively increasing security assurances.

 In 2018, the first IoT threat models and PSA documents were published.

 The certification of PSA Certified launched at Embedded World in 2019, where Level 1 Certification was presented to chip vendors.
 A draft of Level 2 protection was presented at the same time.

 Six of the seven founding stakeholders created the PSA Certified specifications, which are now make up the PSA Joint Stakeholders Agreement.
 The stakeholders are Arm Holdings, Brightsight, CAICT, Prove & Run, Riscure and UL.
 TrustCB became the seventh PSA Certified JSA member, acting as an independent Certification Body for the scheme.
 Out of the six other founding members, four are security test laboratories, which includes Brightsight, CAICT, Riscure and UL.

-Security test labs Applus+ and ECSEC joined PSA Certified in 2021.

 The first PSA Certified Level 2 certificates were issued to chip vendors in February 2020.

 The first PSA Certified Level 3 certificate was issue in March 2021.

-PSA Certified Level 2 + Secure Element was introduced in November 2022, which allows a secure element to be used to provides moderate physical protections to Level 2 without requiring the advanced protections of Level 3.